rafaelchiafarelli/DMXtoUSB/README.md

 It is worthed to note that, althoug there are many interruptions happening during the DMX part, the processor have a lot of idle time to do other stuff, like controlling NEOPixel lights

 # What is next?
- - 1-> make this code cleaner
+ - 1-> make this code cleaner - almost done
+  - 1.1 -> missing time restrains for the application.
  - 2-> Add buttons, encoders and other stuf to control the dmx channels and universes.
  - 3-> Maybe a SPI display to handle the feedback to the user.
  - 4-> Add the NeoPixel lib to handle RGB lights